|

 The video at right shows an actual (not simulated) somatic education session to end lower back pain.

-On-screen comments highlight key points for best results in your own practice.
-Excerpted from the program, Quick Help for Back Pain. |
+On-screen comments highlight key points for best results in your own practice. |

-Send for the free beginning exercise to end your own back pain.
-Get feelable improvement within 90 minutes of cumulative, guided practice time, with more improvement to come, until you're back to normal.
-Somatic exercises end back pain by creating new muscle/movement memory -- the body-sense that controls muscle tension and movement.
-Spastic muscles let go and relax so deeply that they're far from spasm and so comfortable that you don't notice them, even during heavy lifting.
+Somatic education exercises end back pain by creating new muscular control.
+Spastic muscles let go and relax so completely that spasms no longer occur, even during heavy lifting.
+You have full strength.
 The shift is painless and progresses with each practice session.
-You'll notice that the pain is less, your balance has shifted more over the centers of your feet, and you feel taller.
-Has your previous therapy experience been like that? |
+You'll notice that the pain is less, your balance has shifted more over the centers of your feet, and you feel taller. |

 |||